 American McGee now lives in Shanghai, China where he established another new game development studio in August 2006 called Spicy Horse.
 He has noted that game development is an untapped market in China.
 Spicy Horse has released the not-so-well-received American McGee's Grimm series of episodic games.
 In the spring of 2009, EA announced that Spicy Horse will develop a sequel to American McGee's Alice.
 American has noted in his blog that Spicy Horse will handle the design aspect of the development, and the asset-creation part will be outsourced.

 The sequel, titled Alice: Madness Returns, was released on June 14th, 2011 and had received mixed to positive reviews from critics.
 The game was praised for its strong visuals and creative presentation but criticized for its repetitive gameplay and questionable level design.
-American and his team is currently working on a Facebook app called Crazy Fairies.
+Since then, American and his team have shifted their focus from making AAA titles to Free To Play mobile games.